kai-li-1994/garment-variant-dataset/README.md

 Records assigned to `footwear`, `accessories`, or no resolved category were treated as out of scope for the garment-level sorting and preprocessing analyses and were removed from the exported category-normalized dataset.

-Out-of-scope records were removed at this stage:
+Out-of-scope records removed at this stage were:

 | Removed category | Count |
 |---|---:|